 Holism is often referred to as Gestalt psychology.
 It argues that behavior cannot be understood in terms of the components that make them up.
 This is commonly described as ‘the whole being greater than the sum of its parts.’

 Psychologists study the whole person to gain an understanding of all the factors that might influence behavior.
-Holism uses several levels of explanation including biological, environment and social factors.
+Holism uses several levels of explanation, including biological, environmental, and social factors.

-Holistic approaches include Humanism, Social and Gestalt psychology and makes use of the case study method.
-Jahoda’s 6 elements of Optimal Living are an example of a holistic approach to defining abnormality.
+Holistic approaches include Humanism, Social, and Gestalt psychology and make use of the case study method.
+Jahoda’s six elements of Optimal Living are an example of a holistic approach to defining abnormality.

 Imagine you were asked to make a cake.

 If I simply told you that you needed 3 eggs, 75 grams of sugar, and 75 grams of self-raising.